VenturaNotes/Knowledge/Computer Science/Data Structures/Lehman et al/(Home Page) Mathematics for Computer Science by Lehman et al.md

 		- 1 +1 = 3
 	- Saying "It's five o'clock" is not a proposition because the truth varies with circumstance
 - “(A [[prime]] is an integer greater than 1 that is not divisible by any other integer greater than 1.
 For example, 2, 3, 5, 7, 11, are the first five primes.)” ([Lehman et al., p.
 13](zotero://select/library/items/LJQ7SD3H)) ([pdf](zotero://open-pdf/library/items/366U7SQX?page=13&annotation=6URZHK67))
 - “The symbol ::= means “[[equal by definition]].”
-It’s always ok simply to write “=” instead of ::=, but reminding the reader that an equality holds by definition can be helpful.” ([Lehman et al., p.
+It's always ok simply to write “=” instead of ::=, but reminding the reader that an equality holds by definition can be helpful.” ([Lehman et al., p.
 13](zotero://select/library/items/LJQ7SD3H)) ([pdf](zotero://open-pdf/library/items/366U7SQX?page=13&annotation=WV7CJ3ZQ))
 	- Example
 		- p(n) ::= $n^2$ + n + 41
 - "It's not hard to show that no polynomial with integer coefficients can map all nonnegative numbers into prime numbers, unless it's a constant."
-	- “you can’t check a claim about an infinite set by checking a finite sample of its elements, no matter how large the sample.” ([Lehman et al., p.
+	- “you can't check a claim about an infinite set by checking a finite sample of its elements, no matter how large the sample.” ([Lehman et al., p.
 14](zotero://select/library/items/LJQ7SD3H)) ([pdf](zotero://open-pdf/library/items/366U7SQX?page=14&annotation=IQCMPEPV))
 - ![[Pasted image 20230114153151.png]]
 	- [Lehman et al., p.
 14](zotero://open-pdf/library/items/366U7SQX?page=14&annotation=W44AQKWT)
 		- The period after the $\mathbb{N}$ is just a separator between phrases.